-University of Georgia March 13-14, 2020
+University of Georgia May 21-22, 2021

-development of capitalism in the US South without understanding its embeddedness in transnational and global flows of capital, labor, ideas, and people.
-The interdisciplinary aims of our conference exemplify the growing importance of diverse methodologies in the study of capitalism’s developments and changes in the US and Global South.
-We welcome single paper and panel proposals concerning, but not limited to:
+Our conference invited graduate students to submit proposals that illuminate new work that draws together the history of capitalism and the U.S. South in its Atlantic World and Global South contexts.
+The theme, Capitalist Souths, addresses the increasing difficulty to understand the development of capitalism in the U.S. South without understanding its embeddedness in transnational and global flows of capital, labor, ideas, and people.
+The interdisciplinary aims of our conference exemplify the growing importance of diverse methodologies in the study of capitalism’s developments and changes in the U.S. and Global South.
+The conference concerns, but is not limited to:

-· Transnational histories of the US, Latin America, Africa, and/or Asia
+· Transnational histories of the U.S., Latin America, Africa, and/or Asia

-· Development of capitalism in the US South
+· Development of capitalism in the U.S. South

 · Labor and capital migrations

 · The “Nuevo South”

 · Contested citizenship

 · Hybrid global identities

 Questions?
 Contact email@example.com